An-n-nie/BankChurnKaggle/README.md

 ### Problem Formulation

-Dataset of features like balance, creditscore, tenure and so on are examined.
-Then, the models are to predict churn rates (0 for stay, 1 for churn) for each customer.
-For the training dataset, the models were evaluated using the final column excluded when fitting for training titled "Exited" which gives the actual churn rates for each customers.
-For the test dataset, no such "Exited" column were provided and the models are to be fitted and predict as close as possible to the actual churn rate for the challenge.
+The dataset contains customer features such as balance, creditscore, tenure and the likes.
+The goal is to predict churn rates for each customer, where 0 indicates the customer stayed and 1 indicates they churned.
+For the training dataset, the models were evaluated using the "Exited" column which gives the actual churn rates for each customers.
+In contrast, the test dataset does not include this column - the models must infer churn probabilities as part of the challenge submission.

   * Models
     * Decision Tree: chosen for its simplicity and history of giving good scores.
-    * Histogram-based Gradient Boosting: chosen for its robustness in providing fast and accurate results in previously worked-on larger datasets.
+    * Histogram-based Gradient Boosting: selected for its robustness in providing fast and accurate results on large tabular datasets.
-    * Random Forest: chosen because it combines many trees and might be better than decision tree.
+    * Random Forest: used to leverage the power of multiple decision trees to attain potentially better scores.
-    * Logistic Regression: chosen because it's a good baseline model to handle binary problems.
+    * Logistic Regression: chosen because it's a simple yet effective baseline model for binary classification.
-    * K-Nearest Neighbors: chosen as it handles binary problem in a different way compared to the rest.
+    * K-Nearest Neighbors: selected for a different approach to predicting based on local similarity rather than model learning.
   * Parameters:
-    * All models were initiually tuned with parameters that would most likely fit in with the data set (random state, balanced class weight, etc.)
+    * All models were initiually configured with reasonable defaults (e.g. setting random state and class weight= 'balanced' where applicable).
-    * Histogram-based Gradient Boosting was ruther tuned using Scikit learn's Randomized Searched CV to find the best-performing parameters for the model.
+    * Histogram-based Gradient Boosting was further fine-tuned using Scikit learn's Randomized Searched CV to find the optimal parameters for the model.
+    * Full parameters settings and tuning details can be found in ML.ipynb notebook.

 ### Training

-All of the machine learning algorthms above were imported into a notebook and fitted to the train dataset.
-Training took under 1 minute for all models because the dataset is not big and they are not conducting deep learning processes.
+All of the machine learning algorithms mentioned above were implemented and trained in ML.ipynb notebook using the training dataset.
+Training times were minimal — under 1 minute for all models — due to the relatively small dataset size and the absence of deep learning computations.

 ### Performance Comparison

- Models were evaluated using some standard metrics like the accuracy score, F1 score, and recall score.
+  The models were evaluated using standard classification metrics such as Accuracy, F1 Score, Precision, Recall, and most importantly, AUC Score (area under the ROC curve), which is the main evaluation metric for the Kaggle challenge.

 <div align="center">